Bill of lading is a transport document covering the carriage of goods by sea.

 It is possible to find four different parties on a typical bill of lading.
 These entities are: Shipper, consignee, notify party and carrier.

-Some bills of lading may also show two additional entities: Carrier’s agent and carrier’s agent at the port of discharge.
+Some bills of lading may also show an additional entity: Carrier’s agent.

 As a result importer and exporter can freely determine the contents of the bills of lading.

-Under Cash Against Documents payment method banks do not check the documents.
-Once again how bill of lading completed should not be a problem.
+Under Cash Against Documents payment method banks do not check the documents, but how the bill of lading is completed is important in terms of delivery of goods.

 Shipper: Shipper means a person that enters into a contract of carriage with a carrier.
 Shipper also known as consignor.